LAXMIKANT02/LAXMIKANT02/README.md

 🔭 Currently working on **Personal J.A.R.V.I.S AI (Named: ATOM)**
 💡 I enjoy solving real-world problems and turning ideas into impactful applications.
 📖 Exploring emerging technologies to deepen my expertise.
-👨‍💻 Skilled in **HTML, CSS, JavaScript** for building responsive and interactive web experiences.
+👨‍💻 Skilled in **HTML, CSS, Bootstrap, JavaScript** for building responsive and interactive web experiences.
 🔍 Strengthening backend development with **Django (Python)**, **Laravel (PHP)**, and **MySQL** to become a full-stack expert.
 🎯 Devoted to clean code, efficient architecture, and user-friendly design.